IBM/z_ansible_collections_samples/z_infra_provisioning/cloud_infra_center/ocp_upi/README.md

 The purposes of this playbook:

-1. Use IBM® Cloud Infrastructure Center to install Red Hat® OpenShift® Container Platform with user-provisioned infrastructure (UPI)
+1. Use IBM® Cloud Infrastructure Center to install Red Hat® OpenShift® Container Platform via user-provisioned infrastructure (UPI)

 2. Enhance the existing UPI process, such as

-  - Rhcos images can be automatically downloaded and uploaded.
+  - RHCOS images can be automatically downloaded and uploaded.

-  - Nodes’ IPs can be allocated instead of be fixed.
+  - Nodes’ IPs can be allocated instead of being fixed.

   - Worker nodes’ CSR can be automatically approved.

   - Additional scripts are provided: 1) add or remove a new OpenShift compute node 2) Configure image registry.

-**Note**: This playbook support version of IBM® Cloud Infrastructure Center now is only 1.1.3 .
-And support version of OpenShift Container Platform is 4.6, 4.7 for z/VM and 4.7 for KVM.
+**Note**: This playbook supports IBM® Cloud Infrastructure Center version 1.1.3 and RH OpenShift Container Platform version 4.6 and, 4.7 for z/VM and version 4.7 for KVM.

-# Installing OpenShift on IBM® Cloud Infrastructure Center with user-provisioned infrastructure (UPI)
+# Installing OpenShift on IBM® Cloud Infrastructure Center via user-provisioned infrastructure (UPI)

 The User-Provisioned Infrastructure (UPI) process installs OpenShift in stages, providing opportunities for modifications or integrating with existing infrastructure.